RC Power Supply Guide: Don't Starve Your RC Charger

 Yes, I know one of my issues with getting a 240V power supply was the expense of installing a dedicated 240V line to the workshop so how is this any different?

-Well, it's slightly less expensive to run a 30A 120V line (10/2 wire instead of 10/3), and it only takes up one circuit breaker space instead of two (the main reason since our panel is pretty much full).
+Well, it's slightly less expensive to run a 30A 120V line (10/2 wire instead of 10/3), and it only takes up one circuit breaker space instead of two; the main reason since our panel is pretty much full and I most certainly didn't want to install a sub-panel.

 I then built a quad receptacle with two standard 15A duplex plugs in a 2 gang utility box.
 I used 30A rated 10 gauge wire with a 30A 120V twist-lock plug on the end that plugs into the new 30A twist-lock receptacle in the shop.